amerigal/shuffle-attack/README.md

 Code accompannying the paper "Verifiable Mix-Nets and Distributed Decryption for Voting from Lattice-Based Assumptions", accepted for publication at ACM CCS 2023.

+> [!CAUTION]
+> This repository is a fork of https://github.com/dfaranha/lattice-verifiable-mixnet.
+It presents an attack that exploits a soundness issue in the proof of shuffle from the paper.

 Depedencies are the [NFLlib](https://github.com/quarkslab/NFLlib) and [FLINT](https://flintlib.org/doc/) 2.9 libraries.
 NFLLib is already included in this repository, but instructions for installing its dependencies can be found in the link above.
 FLINT is usually included in package managers and can be easily installed in most systems out there.